Why Voluntary Benefits Matter for Small Businesses: Recruitment, Retention & Productivity

 The following sections will explain why small businesses should provide voluntary benefits.

 In a tight labour market, a strong benefits package can be the deciding factor for a candidate, as today’s job seekers often weigh benefits as heavily as base salary.
 This dynamic is especially relevant given that, in Canada’s provincial healthcare system, coverage for prescription drugs (outside hospitals), dental care, and vision care can be limited or program-specific by province/territory.
-When candidates realize these are out-of-pocket expenses, an employer that facilitates access to affordable coverage through group rates becomes instantly more attractive.
+This means employee may still face out-of-pocket expenses depending on where they live and their situation.
+Thus, an employer that facilitates access to affordable group coverage rates becomes instantly more attractive.

-Adding voluntary options like group critical illness insurance, supplemental dental coverage, or a wellness spending account helps small companies compete with larger competitors for talent and signal a commitment to employee well-being.
-Even one or two well-chosen voluntary options can tip the scales when a candidate is choosing between two otherwise equal offers.
+Adding voluntary options like group critical illness insurance, supplemental dental coverage, or a wellness spending account helps small companies compete for talent with larger competitors and signal a commitment to employee well-being.
+Even one or two well-chosen voluntary options can tip the scales when a candidate chooses between two otherwise equal offers.

 Pro tip: Be Specific in Your Job Postings

-Vague promises of “competitive benefits” are ineffective.
-To capture the attention of high-quality applicants, explicitly list your offerings, for example: “access to pet insurance,” “group rates on critical illness coverage,” or a “company-funded Health Spending Account.”
+Uncertain promises of “competitive benefits” are ineffective.
+To capture the attention of high-quality applicants, explicitly list your offerings, for example: “access to pet insurance,” “group rates on critical illness coverage,” or a “company-funded health spending account.”

-Voluntary benefits improve employee retention by providing practical financial incentives through exclusive group rates and by fostering an emotional connection through employer care.
+Voluntary benefits increase employee retention by providing concrete financial incentives through exclusive group rates and by nurturing an emotional connection through employer care.

-These practical and emotional drivers are central to long-term retention:
+These practical and emotional drivers are key to long-term retention:

-The Practical Incentive: When an employee enrolls in a voluntary employer-sponsored insurance plan, they gain access to group rates that are typically unavailable in the individual market.
-This can be a powerful retention tool, as leaving the company means the employee would lose that preferential rate, creating a tangible switching cost.
+• The practical incentive: When an employee enrolls in a voluntary employer-sponsored insurance plan, they gain access to group rates that are typically unavailable on the individual market.
+This benefit encourages employees to stay with the company, as leaving means that they would lose that preferential rate.

-The Emotional Connection: The act of vetting, negotiating, and facilitating these benefits sends a powerful message that the employer cares about its staff’s financial and physical well-being.
-This fosters a sense of loyalty and appreciation, even when the employee pays the full premium.
+• The emotional connection: The act of vetting, negotiating and administering these benefits sends a powerful message that the employer cares about its staff’s financial and physical well-being.
+This develops a sense of loyalty and appreciation even when the employee pays the full premium.

-An effective voluntary benefits program boosts workplace performance by providing a financial safety net for emergencies, boosting morale through tailored well-being resources, and offering personalized options for a diverse workforce.
-When employees feel secure and supported, they are more focused, engaged, and less prone to absenteeism.
+An effective voluntary benefit program boosts workplace performance by providing a financial safety net for emergencies, boosting morale through customized well-being resources, and offering personalized options for a diverse workforce.
+When staff feel secure and supported, they are more focused, engaged and less susceptible to absenteeism.

 How Voluntary Benefits Improve Employee Satisfaction and Productivity